Hi, I'm David. I'm the Content Marketing Coordinator at TicketReturn, one of the top ticketing software/service companies in the U.S.

-I'm a trusted communications specialist with 10 years of experience as an award-winning storyteller across platforms and industries.
+I'm an accomplished writer and storyteller with 10 years of experience as an award-winning storyteller across platforms and industries.

 I'm skilled in web and print design, copywriting and editing, as well as videography and photography.
 My core competencies include short and long-term project management, interviewing and interpersonal skills.

 This is a concept of an email infographic to be used to promote Ticket Forum 2020, TicketReturn's annual client user conference.